jonathanstowe/JSON-Class/README.md

 # JSON::Class

-A Role to allow Perl 6 objects  to be constructed and serialised from/to JSON.
+A Role to allow Raku objects  to be constructed and serialised from/to JSON.

 [![Build Status](https://travis-ci.org/jonathanstowe/JSON-Class.svg?branch=master)](https://travis-ci.org/jonathanstowe/JSON-Class)